Find out about the VAT rules that apply to VAT-registered barristers or advocates.

 - what to do if you cease to practise but continue to make other taxable supplies

 - what to do if you are partly exempt for VAT purposes

-You need to have a working knowledge of basic VAT principles, as outlined in Notice 700: the VAT guide.
+You need to have a working knowledge of basic VAT principles, as outlined in VAT guide (VAT Notice 700).

 1.2 Changes to this notice

-This notice has been updated to reflect the introduction of the new online deregistration system and changes to postal addresses.
+This notice has been updated to reflect the introduction of the new online VAT registration cancellation system and changes to postal addresses.